rsmp-nordic/rsmp/README.md

 2019-11-11 12:22:00 UTC  RN+SU0001  C1  <--  8280  Sent AggregatedStatus
 ```

+Use the the --type switch to select a specific type of site.
+Messages will be validated against the corresponding SXL JSON schema.
+Without any type specified, messages will be validated against the core RSMP schema only.

+Use the ```tlc``` site type to run an emulation of a traffic light controller.
+This type of site implements enough of functionality to pass all the rsmp_validator tests.
+You can setup signal group components, in the config file.

 ### CLI help and options.
 Use ```--help <command>``` to get a list of available options.